Venous Return - Hemodynamics

-The circulatory system is made up of two circulations (pulmonary and systemic) situated in series between the right ventricle (RV) and left ventricle (LV) as depicted in the figure.
-Balance is achieved, in large part, by the Frank-Starling mechanism.
-For example, if systemic venous return is suddenly increased (e.g., changing from upright to supine position), right ventricular preload increases leading to an increase in stroke volume and pulmonary blood flow.
-Increased pulmonary venous return to the left atrium leads to increased filling (preload) of the left ventricle, which in turn increases left ventricular stroke volume by the Frank-Starling mechanism.
-In this way, an increase in venous return to the heart leads to an equivalent increase in cardiac output to the systemic circulation.
+The circulatory system comprises two circulations (pulmonary and systemic) in series between the right ventricle (RV) and the left ventricle (LV) as depicted in the figure.
+Balance is achieved by the Frank-Starling mechanism.
+For example, if systemic venous return is suddenly increased (e.g., changing from upright to supine position), right ventricular preload increases, leading to an increase in stroke volume and pulmonary blood flow.
+Increased pulmonary venous return to the left atrium leads to increased filling (preload) of the left ventricle, which increases left ventricular stroke volume by the Frank-Starling mechanism.
+In this way, an increase in venous return to the heart leads to an equivalent increase in cardiac output.

-There is much confusion about the pressure gradient that determines venous return largely because of different conceptual models that are used to describe venous return.
-Furthermore, although transient differences occur between the flow of blood leaving (cardiac output) and entering the heart (venous return), these differences when they occur cause adjustments that rapidly return in a new steady-state in which cardiac output (flow out) equals venous return (flow in).
+There is much confusion about the pressure gradient that determines venous return, largely because of different conceptual models that have been used to describe venous return.
+Although transient differences occur between the flow of blood leaving the heart (cardiac output) and entering the heart (venous return), these differences when they occur cause adjustments that rapidly lead to a new steady-state in which cardiac output (flow out) equals venous return (flow in).

 - Muscle contraction.
-Rhythmical contraction of limb muscles occurring during normal locomotory activity (walking, running, swimming) promotes venous return by the muscle pump mechanism.
+Rhythmical contraction of limb muscles occurring during normal locomotory activity (e.g., walking, running) promotes venous return by the muscle pump mechanism.

 - Decreased venous compliance.
 Sympathetic activation of veins decreases venous compliance, increases central venous pressure and promotes venous return indirectly by augmenting cardiac output through the Frank-Starling mechanism, which increases the total blood flow through the circulatory system.